Akshay Oberoi: Career

-Oberoi moved to television work post the release of his first film.
+Oberoi moved to television work after the release of his first film.
 In 2012, he played the lead role in Bejoy Nambiar's MTV Rush.
 Nambiar, impressed with Oberoi's work on the show, offered him his second film, the Tamil remake of the suspense thriller Pizza.
 Pizza released on 18 July 2014, where Oberoi was once again praised by the critics.
 Renuka Vyavahare of The Times of India said, "Lead actor Akshay Oberoi does complete justice to the spine-chilling story with [his] compelling presence.
 We would like to see [this] actor more often on screen..."
 Taran Adarsh commented, "One witnesses a noticeable growth in Akshay Oberoi's performance, who interprets the challenging role with sincerity.
 The varied emotions that he gets to exhibit – anxiety, fright, vulnerability – come across well in several sequences" Sweta Kaushal of Hindustan Times noted, "An effortless performance by Akshay Oberoi make this horror flick worth a one-time watch."
 Subhash K. Jha said, "Akshay Oberoi's Kunal is a mixture of the timid and the defiant.
 He lets the character's confusions build up as the story progresses so that finally we see him as a victim in ways that we would never suspect otherwise. " Shubha Shetty-Saha of Mid-Day stated, "This remake...solely rests on the still young shoulders of newcomer Akshay Oberoi, who has to go through a range of emotions in the 120 plus minutes long duration of the film.
 A dream role for someone who's just about a film old, Pizza 3D has Oberoi in almost every frame and must say, he has done a decent job."
 Sneha May Francis of Emirates 24/7 noted, "Akshay Oberoi holds [the] fort impressively.
 He's impeccable as the timid Kunal, exploiting his insecurities and fears with maturity and restraint.
 For a bloke fresh on the Bollywood trail, that's bloody impressive..."

 Oberoi has also received rave reviews for his work in Laal Rang and Gurgaon.
 Maggie Lee of Variety said of his work in Gurgaon, "Oberoi oozes bad-boy sexiness, injecting physical potency into Nikki's loose-canon behavior." and Film Campion's Rahul Desai said, "Oberoi's light-eyed cold-bloodedness lends credence to Gurgaon's volatility in a way that lets the film take any unresolved direction it chooses to."
 While Subhash K. Jha said, "it's Akshay Oberoi playing the outcast son who steals the thunder lighting and what-not.
 It's a big-bang performance, implosive and bursting at the seams with unspoken bitterness.
 Oberoi plays the truant son (a cliché in the crime genre) with much empathy and little compassion.
 In one sequence we see him brutally violate a prostitute in a bath tub.
-We know what levels of violence Nikki is cabable of.
+We know what levels of violence Nikki is capable of.
 Nikki doesn't disappoint."